Serpenseth/TigerWallet/README.md

 pyinstaller tigerwallet.py --onefile --add-data "images/:images" --add-data "images/token_images/*:images/token_images" --add-data "README.md:README.md" --add-data "LICENSE:LICENSE" -i "eth.ico" --windowed -n "tigerwallet-2.0-x86-64"
 ```
 The `-n` command gives the executable a name.
 Make sure you change the numbers `2.0` to the current version

+NOTE: On Linux, you still need to use `./tigerwallet-2.0-x86-64` to launch the program.
+Double clicking to launch the program is only available on Windows.

 Done!